Focus for Survival 2020: Photographer of the Year Short-List

 Many congratulations to all the photographers.
-The results are here.
+The award winners in all categories have been published here.

 The six images below will be on display at our exhibition at [email protected] on the South Bank in London between 11 and 22 November, and will be available to bid for, in aid of our projects, during the online auction which concludes 29 November.

 Leopard Spotting the Lions, Masai Mara, Kenya (January 2019)

 Canon 80D, 200-400mm lens at 349mm, f5.6, 1/200 sec

 “We came across this beautiful leopard called Nalangu on our first day of holidays in the Mara.
 She was feeding on a hare in the bushes and we followed her after she finished her meal.
 She disappeared soon after and just as we were about to leave we saw her running back and jumping up a tree, clearly distressed.
 She kept on looking intensely out ahead and for a good reason.
 There were two lionesses walking by, who chose to lie down to rest very close to the tree Nalangu was on.
 We heard from other guides later that she had to stay there for many hours before the lions moved off.